One-Page Resume Guide: Templates & Examples

 The chronological resume format lists your work experience in reverse-chronological order, starting with your most recent job.
 This format allows hiring managers to easily see your work history and progression.

 The functional resume format focuses on your skills and qualifications rather than emphasizing your work history.
-It is ideal for individuals with gaps in their employment, career changers or those with limited work experience.
+It is ideal for individuals with employment gaps, career changers or those with limited work experience.

 The combination resume format combines elements of both the chronological and functional formats.
 This format is useful if you have relevant skills that you want to emphasize alongside your work experience.